-As of the record date, directors and executive officers of American General owned approximately [] shares of American General common stock, entitling them to exercise approximately []% of the voting power of the American General common stock entitled to vote at the American General special meeting.
+As of the record date, directors and executive officers of American General owned approximately 2,392,902 shares of American General common stock, entitling them to exercise approximately 0.48% of the voting power of the American General common stock entitled to vote at the American General special meeting.
 American General currently expects that all directors and executive officers of American General will vote the shares of American General common stock owned by them for approval of the merger agreement.
-As of the record date, the subsidiaries of American General held a total of [] shares of American General common stock in investment portfolios and a total of [] shares of American General common stock in a fiduciary capacity, representing []% of the shares entitled to vote at the special meeting.
-These entities maintained]% of sole or shared voting power with respect to [] of those shares of American General common stock.
-As of the record date, directors and executive officers of AIG owned less than [] shares of American General common stock.
+As of the record date, the subsidiaries of American General held a total of 2,151,460 shares of American General common stock in a fiduciary capacity, representing 0.43% of the shares entitled to vote at the special meeting.
+These entities maintained sole or shared voting power with respect to all of those shares of American General common stock.
+As of the record date, directors and executive officers of AIG owned less than 100 shares of American General common stock.
 As of the record date, AIG held no shares of American General common stock.
-As of the record date, subsidiaries of AIG, as a result of investment advisory relationships of such subsidiaries, may be deemed to beneficially own a total of] shares of American General common stock, representing [shares entitled to vote at the special meeting.
-These entities maintained sole or shared voting power with respect to [] of those shares of American General common stock.
+As of the record date, subsidiaries of AIG, as a result of investment advisory relationships of such subsidiaries, may be deemed to beneficially own a total of 51,055 shares of American General common stock, representing 0.01% of the shares entitled to vote at the special meeting.
+These entities maintained sole or shared voting power with respect to all of those shares of American General common stock.
 In addition, American General Life Insurance Company, a subsidiary of American General, holds 1,399,228 shares of American General common stock.
 Such shares will not be considered present and entitled to vote and will not be counted for purposes of determining the presence of a quorum at the special meeting.